i5-650/k8s-course/README.md

 **Q:** Where do we define what ports are exposed and what do we define ?

 **A:** Just like in a `docker-compose.yml`, you can define a `targetPort` and a `port`.
+`targetPort` is the port on the pods while `port` is the port on the service.
 Other pods will use the `port` to connect with our pods.

 ---